Biden just decided not to protect meatpacking workers from COVID

 Two former OSHA officials blasted the decision to limit the new protections to healthcare workers.
 “Many low-wage workers are not vaccinated because they cannot afford the time off of work to be vaccinated or recover from post-vaccination adverse effects,” David Michaels, an epidemiologist at the George Washington University School of Public Health and OSHA administrator under former President Barack Obama, told Mother Jones.
 “Controlling workplace exposures is especially important now because the more infectious virus variants are spreading rapidly and the majority of working age adults are not vaccinated.”

-Debbie Berkowitz, a senior OSHA official in the Obama administration and currently a worker-safety and health program director at the National Employment Law Project, called the decision “disappointing.”
+Debbie Berkowitz, a senior OSHA official in the Obama administration and currently the worker-safety and health program director at the National Employment Law Project, called the decision “disappointing.”
 She added: “We know that less than one half of all the adult population is vaccinated—and unvaccinated workers remain at risk and must be protected, especially in low wage industries like meat processing that disproportionately employ Black and brown people.”

 The new rules, known as an Emergency Temporary Standard, have a tortured history.
 A March 6, 2020, letter signed by more than 20 unions, including the AFL-CIO, urged OSHA to intervene to protect vulnerable workers, warning that “the current government recommendations to protect workers fall short.”
 Their concern proved prescient; but as the virus swept through meatpacking plants, farm fields, supermarkets, healthcare facilities, and restaurant kitchens, Trump’s Department of Labor, led by management-side occupational-law attorney Eugene Scalia, refused to act.